-According to the 2022 ClinGen-CGC-VICC guidelines, there are five types of evidence to classify the oncogenicity of somatic variants, including population data, functional data, predictive data, cancer hotspots and computational evidence.
+According to the 2022 ClinGen-CGC-VICC SOP, there are five types of evidence to classify the oncogenicity of somatic variants, including population frequency, cancer hotspots, functional assays, predictive information and computational predictions.

 Currently, Single Nucleotide Variants (SNVs) and Insertion/Deletion variants (Indels).